Kyiv Day and Night: Setting, production and premise

-The series is set in the Ukrainian capital Kyiv.
-Inspired by its adaptation Berlin — Tag & Nacht, the focal setting is set in an apartment located in Kyiv's hub (specifically called Quartero), which the characters must rent on the 24th floor — a top floor of apartment.
-The director chose it as an ideal place for recreation and aesthetic use.
-In Quartero, most characters are associated as resident.
-This technique appeals by making them socially bonded friends.
-The series is to some extent ruled by screenplay; performers expected to act using improvisation.
-Kyiv Day and Night somewhat said to be reminiscent of the Russian television show Dom-2, despite Dom-2 being quietly different in terms of sexuality and taboo subjects.
-Unlike any standard reality shows, the series improvised with interview session, a portion of which characters have been presented for interview after scene in the same environment.
+Kyiv Day and Night is set in the Ukrainian capital Kyiv.
+Inspired by its adaptation Berlin — Tag & Nacht, production took place in an apartment on the 24th floor— a top floor and penthouse of apartment.
+It was secondarily inspired by a Russian TV show Dom-2.
+As scripted reality show, Kyiv Day and Night incudes elements of mise en scène interviews, with most actors using their real name.

 The filming production began in August 2015.

 Soundtracks

-Soundtrack production for Kyiv Day and Night was commenced prior its release around 2015, while some are independently taken from several Ukrainian artists, such as Bahroma, Onuka, and O.Torvald.
+Soundtrack production for Kyiv Day and Night was began prior its release around 2015, while some are independently taken from several Ukrainian artists, such as Bahroma, Onuka, and O.Torvald.
 Karina Havryliuk and Oleksandr Ozolin, who were part of cast member, contributed to soundtrack.
 Their singles "Мой мир" (My World) and "S.M.I.L.A" respectively gained widespread attention in Ukraine.

 O.Torvald

 The series main theme soundtrack "Киев Днем и Ночью" was performed by Ukrainian band O.Torvald and premiered as their single on February 14, 2016.
 The song was written by band members Yevhen Halych and Denys Myzyuk.
 Inspired by punk rock, the music video was released on May 4, 2016, and depicts the band singing in a film studio.
 The band frontman Yevhen kisses a girl (portrayed by Taisiia-Oksana Shchuruk) inside the car and exits.
 In the middle of video, scenes from the first episode shown.
 At the last bridge, the cast members assemble with the band and cheeringly dance, while accessing musical instruments.
 In the last scene, the camera then unfolds the first scene of Yevhen kiss the girl and he observes Sasha's raccoon moving beneath the car and blinks his eyes.